RobHofmann/HomeAssistant-GreeClimateComponent/README.md

 **If you are experiencing issues please be sure to provide details about your device, Home Assistant version and what exactly went wrong.**

- If your HVAC has already been configured to be controled remotely by an android app, the encryption key might have changed.
+ If your HVAC has already been configured to be controlled remotely by an android app, the encryption key might have changed.

  To configure HVAC wifi (without the android app): https://github.com/arthurkrupa/gree-hvac-mqtt-bridge#configuring-hvac-wifi